collinskatie/cub-s/README.md

 ## Repository Contents

 * `cub-s_labels.json`: extracted soft labels per individual annotator, and per bird image and per concept.
 Parsing details below.
-* `cub-s_human_data.csv`: de-anonymized lightly-processed annotation information collected during crowdsourcing on [Prolific](https://app.prolific.co/).
+* `raw_cub-s_human_data.csv`: de-anonymized lightly-processed annotation information collected during crowdsourcing on [Prolific](https://app.prolific.co/).
 [Pavlovia](https://pavlovia.org/) was used as a backend.
 Details on column information are included below.
 We make code available for the interface platform, UElic, available shortly.
 When uploaded, the interface code will be hosted [here](https://github.com/collinskatie/u-elic).

 ## Mapping Soft Labels to CUB